sonic-net/SONiC/doc/mgmt/SONiC_AliasFeature_HLD.md

 ## 3.1 Overview

+- For dynamically using the right string for ethernet interfaces (i.e Ethernet 4 in native mode & Eth 1/4 in standard mode), XML file has to be modified to use the correct PTYPE. `PHY_INTERFACE` has to be used as PTYPE for Ethernet Interface.
-- When alias mode is enabled, ethernet interfaces will be represented as Eth[slot/port/breakout-port], where slot will start from 1 and port/breakout-port numbers will start from 1.
+- When interface-naming is set to standard, ethernet interfaces will be represented as Eth[slot/port/breakout-port], where slot will start from 1 and port/breakout-port numbers will start from 1.
+Slot will always likely to be 1 in fixed pizza-box format, but may take different values in chassis format.
 This name format is fixed and will not have references to interface speed.
 For e.g Eth1/1 (in non breakout mode), Eth1/1/1 (in breakout mode).
-- The alias name {e.g Eth1/1) is picked from platform.json file.
-All platforms to be updated with this format for port name.
+- The standard interface name {e.g Eth1/1) is picked from platform.json file.
+All platforms need to be updated with this format for port name.
-- For dynamically using the right string for ethernet interfaces (i.e Ethernet 4 in native mode & eth 1/4 in alias mode), XML file has to be modified to use the correct PTYPE. `PHY_INTERFACE` has to be used as PTYPE for Ethernet Interface.
+- For Ethernet interfaces, (i.e Ethernet 4 in native interface-naming & Eth 1/4 in standard interface-naming), XML file has to be modified to use the correct PTYPE. `PHY_INTERFACE` has to be used as PTYPE for Ethernet interface.
 Example:
 ```
 <PARAM